-Young people needing treatment for his or her eating disorder may either directly admit into PHP or one of the higher levels of care (inpatient or acute residential) as appropriate.
-Regardless of how an adolescent enters into treatment, Veritas Collaborative provides patients and families with continuity of care: Throughout treatment patients remain with the same treatment team.
+Young people needing treatment for their eating disorder may either directly admit into PHP or one of the higher levels of care (inpatient or residential) as appropriate.
+Regardless of how an adolescent enters into treatment, Veritas Collaborative provides patients and families with continuity of care; throughout treatment, patients remain with the same treatment team.

-Veritas Collaborative – in Durham, North Carolina – is a Specialty Behavioral Health Hospital & Center of Excellence for the Treatment of Eating Disorders.
-With national accreditation from the Joint Commission, Veritas Collaborative provides Inpatient, Acute Residential, and Partial Hospitalization levels of care for males and females ages 10-19 and Partial Hospitalization with overnight accommodations for university students.
+Veritas Collaborative–in Durham, North Carolina–is a Specialty Behavioral Health Hospital & Center of Excellence for the Treatment of Eating Disorders.
+With national accreditation from the Joint Commission, Veritas Collaborative provides Inpatient, Residential, and Partial Hospitalization levels of care for people ages 10-19 and Partial Hospitalization with overnight accommodations for university students.
 Veritas Collaborative delivers multidisciplinary, evidence-based care for patients and their families in a warm and inviting environment.